humeansacrifice/skrifa/README.md

 ## To do:

 - Write Tag logic and display.
-- Make search work.
+- Make search work better and not bork out when it's on article pages.
 - Generate and add linked "Category List" to index.
 - Figure out Breadcrumb nav.
 It'll be cool.
+- Document _everything_
 - ~~figure out how in the hell i ended up with two page.html files, and get rid of the _includes_ one.~~
 - ~~make the CSS not suck.~~ it's never gonna not suck.